Empasiprubart

 By blocking complement activity, Empasiprubart has the potential to reduce tissue inflammation and the adaptive immune response.
 Through this proposed mechanism, Empasiprubart could represent a broad pipeline opportunity across severe autoimmune indications.

-Proposed Mechanism Of Action
+Proposed Mechanism of Action

-Proposed Mechanism Of Action ARGX-117
+Empasiprubart Proposed Mechanism of Action

 Publications